In Brief

 JOHN 10:26-29

 Jesus is standing in the temple courts during the Festival of Dedication.
 The most devout men in Jerusalem surround Him and demand a straight answer: "If you are the Messiah, tell us plainly."
-And Jesus gives them the plainest answer in the Gospels — just not the one they wanted.
+And Jesus answers with devastating plainness — just not the answer they wanted.

 He does not say, "You could believe if you wanted to."
 He does not say, "If you would just open your hearts."
 He inverts the entire logic of faith.
 Their unbelief is not the cause of their exclusion from the flock — it is the result.
 You do not believe because you are not my sheep.